29 février au 2 mars 2012

 Software Developer for 15+ years, my favorite topics are containerization (Docker and Kubernetes), building tools, Continuous Integration and, of course, core Java development.

-Having recently joined VMware, I work on CNCF, Tanzu and Cloudfoundry Java buildpacks.
+Having recently joined HeroDevs, I work on patching and releasing EOL OSS Java and Spring projects.

-In my spare time, I work on various open source projects : from Twitter bots written in NodeJS or Go, to Android apps !
+In my spare time, I work on various open source projects : from Mastodon bots written in NodeJS or Go, to Android apps!

 Read More